Britain could intervene in Pfizer bid for AstraZeneca - Vince Cable

 NATIONAL CHAMPION?

+Cable, who cautioned MPs about the need to avoid any nationalistic anti-Americanism, said the government must maintain neutral on the takeover and that it was ultimately a matter for shareholders of the two companies.

-But in contrast to both Prime Minister Cameron or Chancellor Osborne, Cable, who is seen on the left of his smaller party, went further, pointedly sending a clear message that the government reserved right to intervene if necessary:
+But in contrast to Cameron or Chancellor Osborne, Cable, who is seen on the left of his smaller party, went further, pointedly sending a clear message that the government reserved right to intervene if necessary.

 "I would certainly rule out intervention on protectionist grounds," he said.
 "But I am not ruling out intervention, because we need to look at all the options available to us."